IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 java -Xshare:dump
 ```

-**NOTE: If this command fail on Linux/Mac you may need to run this command with sudo**
+**NOTE: If this command fails on Linux/Mac you may need to run this command with sudo**

 This creates the archive in a file called: `classes.jsa`